hsuan-kai/Naming-Master-Agent/README.md

 ## Problem Statement

 Finding a Chinese name is notoriously difficult for non-native speakers.
-With over **6.1 billion possible combinations**, a direct translation often results in names that sound awkward, have negative homophones (e.g., sounding like "death" or "pig"), are vulgar and boring, or lack cultural significance.
+With over **6.1 billion possible combinations**, a direct translation often results in names that sound awkward, have negative homophones (e.g., sounding like "death horse" or "pig"), are vulgar and boring, or lack cultural significance.
 <img width="2752" height="1536" alt="DeadHorse" src="dead_horse.jpg" />

 To find a _good_ name, one must balance five conflicting dimensions: